0xNextLabs/Nextme-Whitepaper/Ecosystem/NameService.md

 <img class='rounded-lg' src='https://ph-files.imgix.net/8cbe4b58-2762-4f78-bbc4-524f26f3d893.jpeg' />

-!> The following are some of the brand or celebrity logos we reserved during the public beta, which are still being updated dynamically before the contract is deployed.
+!> The following are some of the brand or celebrity logos we reserved during the public beta, which are still being updated dynamically before the mainnet contract is deployed.
 Illegal pre-registration is not recommended during the test to avoid related legal disputes.

+> If some handles are recycled or preempted, please submit this form or contact our official staff, we will verify your official information and protect it in time. https://forms.gle/nYFHkqSTuMsp1Dgh7

 ```
 0xhaze